 Real estate agencies, property management, brokers, and real estate investment companies

-Real estate is local.
-Your domain should reflect that.
+According to REsimpli, 96% of home buyers search online during their home search[1].
+Real estate is local, and your domain should reflect that.
 A Denver agent benefits from having Denver in the domain more than almost any other business type.
 Local SEO matters because that's how buyers and sellers find agents.

 The naming decision depends on your business model.
 Solo agents typically use personal names.
 Teams use group brands.
 Brokerages use company names.
 Match the domain to what you're actually building.